 - Go to Settings.

-- Click Advanced in the left sidebar, and click Features.
+- Click Advanced on the left sidebar, and click Features.

 - Under Search pop-up, turn off Enable the search pop-up when selecting text.